gaverver/netflixproject24-25/README.md

 ## data management
 ### Recommendation System
 The data is stored in files.
 Inside 'data' folder there are 2 txt files: users.txt and movies.txt.
 In users.txt, each line has numbers seperated by space: ' ', such that the first number refers to the user id, and the other numbers refers to the movie ids of the movies that the user watched.
 For convenience, the movie ids are sorted and has no duplicates, this maintence helps us to boost the performance of complex commands, and saves space.
+### Web Server
+The data is mostly stored inside mongoDB.
+We have 4 collections in our database: users, movies, categories and images.
+In the users collection we save users with the following fields: username, password, email, phoneNumber, picture, movies_watched.
+In the categories collection we save categories with the following fields: name, promoted, movieIds.
+In the movies collection we save movies with the following fields: name, description, actors, published, age_limit, creators, categories, users, photo.
+In the images collection we save images with the following fields: data and contentType.
+Moreover, the avatars that the user can choose to be their picture are saved in an avatars folder which is loaded for the users in the beginning of the program.
 ## running examples
 ### POST and PATCH and DELETE
 ![image1](https://github.com/user-attachments/assets/3c4a419c-9e99-4b5e-955d-101526b7ecc9)